 - A Validation Program challenges the validity of an account where if proven to be legally uncollectible, you may not have to pay the debt.
 These plans can take around 36 months to complete.
 You can include most unsecured accounts in a validation program, including credit cards, medical bills, repossessions, and unsecured personal loans.
 There are restrictions like certain creditors and locations are not eligible.
 For example, Discover credit cards do not qualify.

 - CA Debt Settlement Programs can negotiate your credit card balances and unsecured debts down by approximately 30% (including all fees, by an A+ Accredited Debt Settlement/Negotiation Law Firm).
 Become debt-free in 24-48 months.
-Discover credit cards, and all major credit card debts will qualify for debt settlement in California.
+Discover credit cards and all major credit card debts will qualify for debt settlement in California.
 You can have almost any type of account resolved with a settlement plan, including repossessions, medical bills, unsecured personal loans, and more.

 - CA Non-Profit Consumer Credit Counseling Programs consolidate credit card payments into one payment, reducing the amount of interest a person pays and getting them out of debt in under five years (GFS is not a licensed credit counseling company but can refer you to one)

 - For Bankruptcy Debt Relief in California, you must consult with a California bankruptcy attorney.
-We only mention bankruptcy because it can help a person that is dealing with extreme financial problems that cannot qualify for debt relief programs.
+We only mention bankruptcy because it can help a person dealing with extreme financial problems that cannot qualify for debt relief programs.
 What are “extreme financial problems”?
 An example of a situation that would disqualify someone for a debt relief program in California is if a person has two credit card judgments and is on the urge of having their home foreclosed.
-In this case, chapter 7 bankruptcy could result in the judgments getting dismissed and wiped-away clean.
-A chapter 13 bankruptcy could result in an affordable debt repayment plan that allows the consumer to stay in their home and pay off their bills over five years.
+In this case, chapter 7 bankruptcy could result in the judgments getting dismissed and wiped away clean.
+A chapter 13 bankruptcy could result in an affordable debt repayment plan that allows the consumer to stay home and pay off their bills over five years.
 So as you can see, some cases will require bankruptcy debt relief, but most of the time Golden Financial Services (GFS) counselors can assist consumers in avoiding having to file for bankruptcy.

 Through GFS, you can choose from the best debt relief programs in California.
-We’ve been servicing San Francisco, Chula Vista, Oxnard, Imperial Beach, and all of California since 2004 and maintain an A+ rating through the San Diego Better Business Bureau.
+We’ve been servicing San Francisco, Chula Vista, Oxnard, Los Angeles, Imperial Beach, and all of California since 2004 and maintain an A+ rating through the San Diego Better Business Bureau.